Low GI Diet Tips #2

 Low GI Diet – Tips for Eating Out

-Remembering that a low gi diet is a lifestyle choice, rather than a “quick fix”, here are useful suggestions for following a low gi diet liestyle when you’re eating out:
+Remembering that a low gi diet is a lifestyle choice, rather than a “quick fix”, here are useful suggestions for following a low gi diet lifestyle when you’re eating out.

 • Don’t go when you’re starving – perhaps even eat a small low gi snack before you go out